UPDATE 2-Qatar signs $12 bln deal to buy F-15 jets from U.S.

 (Adds statement from Pentagon)

-June 14 Qatar's Ministry of Defense said on Wednesday the country signed a deal to buy F-15 fighter jets from the United States for $12 billion.
+June 14 (Reuters) - Qatar's Ministry of Defense said on Wednesday the country signed a deal to buy F-15 fighter jets from the United States for $12 billion.

 The deal was completed despite the Gulf country being criticized recently by U.S. President Donald Trump for supporting terrorism.